 In the federal sphere, the Labour Program has advised that all federally regulated employers are expected to comply with the relevant provincial health and emergency legislation.
 Certain federally regulated industries such as the aviation and the railway industries also have specific requirements with respect to face coverings.

 The federal government has also recently made publicly available its COVID-19 tracking application, the COVID Alert, which allows people to report COVID-19 diagnosis and let people know if they have been close to a COVID-19 positive person in the past 14 days.
-Currently, only people in Ontario can report a COVID-19 diagnosis.
-However, the government encourages people outside of Ontario to download the application as well so that they would be notified if they come into contact with someone from a reporting province or territory or when people in their area are able to report diagnosis..
+Currently, only people in New Brunswick, Newfoundland and Labrador can report a COVID-19 diagnosis.
+However, the government encourages people in other provinces and territories to download the application as well so that they would be notified if they come into contact with someone from a reporting province or territory or when people in their area are able to report diagnosis..

 It can be anticipated that governments across Canada will continue to adapt and develop guidance on how to maintain health and safety in the workplace.
 That may include specific direction on a number of key issues affecting employers across industries, including: